 If you want to know if the London Pass is worth it read: London Pass vs London Explorer Pass

-Tower of London tours
+Tower of London guided tour

 If you want to get more in depth information about the Tower of London the best option is to book a tour.
 There are several options to choose from like this 4 hour walking tour including a River Thames Cruise, this early access tour including the opening ceremony at the Tower, or this pass including the entrance to the Tower of London and Kensington Palace.